Who is CPRG

 Canterbury Primary Response Group consists of a core group of clinicians and managers to support the planning and implementation of an emergency response in Canterbury.
 In an emergency event, the wider Emergency Operations Centre (EOC) may be activated.
 The EOC is supported by Te Whatu Ora Waitaha Canterbury, Pegasus Health, Waitaha Primary Health PHO, and Christchurch PHO.

-Emergency Management Manager
+Primary Care Emergency Management Lead

-Pharmacy Advisor
+CPRG Advisor

 Bill Eschenbach